-Unfortunately, not everyone affected by HIV has had the same opportunity to have a seat at the table or equitable access to information and treatment.
-Many members of the priority population have low health literacy, are facing debilitating levels of stigma, have never engaged in public speaking or participated in planning processes, and have not been employed in the workforce.
+Unfortunately, not everyone affected has had the same opportunity to have a seat at the table or equitable access to information and treatment.
+Many members of the priority populations have low health literacy, are facing debilitating levels of stigma, have never engaged in public speaking or participated in planning processes, and have not been employed in the workforce, some for a considerable amount of time.
 They need support to develop a broad array of knowledge and skills to fulfill these roles effectively.

-LTI builds participants’ capacity to shape prevention, healthcare, and social services delivery systems across New York State, and helps organizations that hire program participants develop structures, processes, and systems to integrate them into the workplace and ensure they earn a living wage.
+LTI builds participants’ capacity to shape prevention, healthcare, and social services delivery systems across New York State—including through service on community advisory boards, planning councils, and peer review boards—and helps organizations that hire program participants develop structures, processes, and systems to integrate them into the workplace and ensure they earn a living wage.

-Project funder: This project is funded by the New York State Department of Health AIDS Institute.
+This project is funded by the New York State Department of Health AIDS Institute.

-Project contact: Rusty Chambliss, Director: email@example.com.
+Rusty Chambliss, LTI Director: email@example.com